 Anti-vaxxers still represent a minority of people.
 However, there are many active communities on the internet and social media platforms.

-Facebook and other social media platforms regularly receive criticism for the extent of misinformation spreading within these communities.
+Facebook and other social media platforms regularly receive

 - Diseases were already declining before the invention of vaccines due to improvements in hygiene and sanitation.

 - Most people who get diseases are already vaccinated.

 - Some batches of vaccines are safer than others.

 - Vaccines cause many harmful side effects and illnesses.